gregfullard/100-days-of-code/log.md

 ### Day 37 & 38: 2020-04-25

 **Today's Progress:**
 Adding CRUD API methods for all lookup lists.
-Also began working on API method for registering learnig resource providers and contenbt creators.
+Also began working on API method for registering learning resource providers and content creators.

 **Thoughts:** Weird issue with handling Object Graph Mapping for recursive relationships.
 Need to dig a bit deeper.

+**Links:** N/A

+### Day 39 & 40: 2020-04-27

+**Today's Progress:**
+Finished all API methods for the skills ontology microservice.
+Next up is the Python code to begin populating this @Neo4J graph.
+Can't wait to see it running.

+**Thoughts:** Might be necessary to change around the directions of relationships when I get more familiar with the domain model

 **Links:** N/A